 4.5 Model for membrane scission

-I propose that Rvs is recruited to sites by two distinct mechanisms.
+I propose that Rvs is recruited to endocytic sites by two distinct mechanisms.
 SH3 domains cluster Rvs at endocytic sites.
-This increases the efficiency with which the BAR domain senses membrane curvature.
-The BAR domain binds to endocytic sites by sensing tubular membranes.
+This SH3 domain interaction increases the efficiency with which the BAR domain senses membrane curvature.
+The BAR domain binds to endocytic sites by sensing curvature on tubular membranes.
 BAR domains interact with the entire membrane tube, but without forming a tight helical scaffold.
 BAR-membrane interactions prevent actin forces from causing membrane scission, and the invaginations continue to grow in length, as actin continues to polymerize and exert forces on the membrane.
 BAR recruitment to membrane tubes is restricted by the surface area of the tube: after a certain amount of Rvs, the excess interacts with endocytic sites via the SH3 domain.
 Adding over a certain amount of Rvs also does not increase the stabilization effect on the tube.
 As actin continues to polymerize, at a certain amount of actin, enough forces are generated to overcome the resistance to membrane scission provided by the BAR scaffold.
 The membrane ruptures, and vesicles are formed.
-Synaptojanins might help the recruitment of Rvs at endocytic sites: Inp51 and Inp52 have proline rich regions that could act as binding sites for SH3 domains.
-They are involved in vesicle uncoating post-scission, likely by phosphorylation regulation of endocytic proteins remaining on the vesicle.
+Synaptojanins may help the recruitment of Rvs at endocytic sites: Inp51 and Inp52 have proline rich regions that could act as binding sites for SH3 domains.
+They are also involved in vesicle uncoating post-scission, likely by phosphorylation regulation of endocytic proteins remaining on the vesicle.

-Bibliogrpahy:
+Bibliography:

 Boeke, D., S. Trautmann, M. Meurer, M. Wachsmuth, C. Godlee, M. Knop, and M. Kaksonen.
 2014.
 “Quantification of Cytosolic Interactions Identifies Ede1 Oligomers as Key Organizers of Endocytosis.”
 Molecular Systems Biology 10 (11): 756–756. doi:10.15252/msb.20145422.